will-henney/wr-globules-paper/README.md

 Paper on analysis of photoevaporating globules in M1-67 around WR 124 and their interaction with the stellar wind

+Note that this is synced with Overleaf via GitHub

 ## Draft abstract 2023-05-10

 ![CleanShot 2023-05-10 at 11 57 43](https://github.com/will-henney/wr-globules-paper/assets/161264/14d5c343-3248-4945-bfca-cde1c77e17c5)